On this page:

-Acceptance to the program will be determined by the Admissions Committee (consisting of Program faculty from each participating department).
-If a student is deficient in one of these areas, but is otherwise found to be acceptable, the Admissions Committee may recommend remedial courses that should be completed during the first year.
-Determining deficiencies will be dependent on the student's area of focus.
+Acceptance to the program will be determined by the admissions committee (consisting of program faculty from each participating department).
+If you are deficient in one of these areas, but otherwise found to be acceptable, the admissions committee may recommend remedial courses that should be completed during the first year.
+Determining deficiencies will be dependent on your area of focus.

 The application package should be submitted to the Graduate School and must include:

 - Completed Application for Admission to a Graduate Status.
 Visit the Graduate School website to apply online or download the application form.

 - A statement of your Goals and Objectives (1–2 pages) written to the director of the Environmental Sciences Ph.D.
 Program.
 This statement should clearly identify your research objectives, identify potential faculty advisors in your area of interest, and provide an indication of why Wright State is an appropriate place to continue your training.
 To ensure your success, we require that you receive a commitment from a program faculty advisor willing and able to support you in their laboratory.
 You should begin this process at or before the time of applying by contacting individual faculty members in your area of interest.

 - Letters of recommendation from the three references listed on your application.
 These should be sent directly from the person writing the letter to the Graduate School.
 If your referee chooses to send electronically, please arrange for letters of recommendation to be sent to: email@example.com.

 - (Waived for Fall 2021 admission) Scores from the Graduate Record Examination (General Test).